beholdenkey/beholdenkey/README.md

 ### 🌟 What I'm passionate about

-- 🔭 Developing innovative solutions and automations
+- 🔭 Developing innovative solutions and automation's
 - 🌱 Learning new technologies and staying up-to-date with the latest trends
 - 👯 Collaborating with other developers and contributing to open-source projects
 - 🤔 Helping others and sharing my knowledge with the community